twiddlingbits/twr-wasm/examples/readme.md

 http://localhost:8000/examples/
 ~~~

-Note: Only the "unbundled" version of the examples is available if you don't build the examples.
+Note: Only the "unbundled" version of the examples are available if you don't build the examples.

 Note: You must run `python` from the twr-wasm root.

 ## Execute Examples using Chrome without a local web server
 An alternative and simple way to run the examples locally without using a local web server is to use the included VS Code `launch.json`.
 This file is not included if you install with `npm`.
-To access this file, you should [install using git clone.](https://twiddlingbits.dev/docsite/gettingstarted/installation/).
+To access this file, you should [install using git clone](https://twiddlingbits.dev/docsite/gettingstarted/installation/).
 Then from VS Code, select "Run and Debug" in the left menu, and use the "start debugging" button at the top.

 The examples will run without building using chrome and a file:// URL.
 The file "index.html" can be loaded to provide links to each example.
 If you are going to run Chrome yourself from a shell, see the section below on some of the Chrome flags you will need to set.